Key Breed Facts

 Because Pharaoh Hounds have been known to suffer from bloat, it is really important that they be fed twice a day instead of giving them just one larger meal a day.
 It's also a good idea to invest in a stand to place their feed bowl which makes it easier for these large dogs to eat comfortably without having to stretch their necks down low to reach their food.
 You should never exercise a dog just before or just after they have eaten either because this puts them more a risk of developing bloat.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £40 - £50 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Pharaoh Hound and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and their yearly health checks, all of which quickly adds up to over a £1000 a year.
+On top of this, you would need to factor in veterinary costs if you want to share your home with a Pharaoh Hound and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and their yearly health checks, all of which quickly adds up to over a £1000 a year.

 Click 'Like' if you love Pharaoh Hounds.